MihalisW/open_corporates_querying/README.md

 # Summary

-Please see my answer to your test in this repo.
-My general approach has been to write something functional, which can be built upon at a later stage.
-Below I include a brief description of how I've dealt with your considerations:

 _Automated unit tests_:

 Tests are included in `test_open_corporates_querying.py`.
 Please see `Usage` section below for how to run the tests.